River Flood Watch from TUE 4:00 PM CDT until THU 1:00 AM CDT

-River Flood Watch from TUE 4:00 PM CDT until THU 1:00 AM CDTNew
+River Flood Watch from TUE 4:00 PM CDT until THU 1:00 AM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI